haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 - Note: Decode and Renaming included in frat.sv

   Since source operands RS1 and RS2 are in fixed locations, the RAT can be read before the instruction is decoded!

+- rd will first update the FRAT
+- false dependencies between renamed instructions heading to RS will be corrected
+- false dependencies due to retiring instructions updating the RAT after read from renaming will also be corrected
+- instruction will be assigned to an open Reservation Station Entry

   At the moment, support for the following instructions:
 -   Arithmetic Instructions: add, sub, slt